dgenov27/geant4-lekid-muon-sim/README.md

 - Chip lateral dimension:
   - `chipXY`

+---

 ## Reproducibility

-The tagged release `v1.0.0` represents the exact implementation used for the manuscript results.
+The tagged release `v1.0.0` represents the exact implementation and dataset used for the manuscript results.

+Tagged releases preserve archival versions for reproducibility.

+---

 ## License